 3D scanners are changing how we make, design, and see the world.
 Based on 3D scanning technologies such as laser triangulation or structured light scanning, these scanners create entire 3D models based on physical objects in just seconds!

-To rank the best 3D scanners, we used criteria such as scan quality and price-performance ratio as well as any personal feedback the team had on the scanners.
+To rank the best 3D scanners, we used criteria such as scan quality and price-performance ratio, as well as any personal feedback the team had on the scanners.
 We grouped the scanners by price range: cheap 3D scanners under $1,000; medium priced 3D scanners under $10,000; and industrial 3D scanners over $10,000.

-- We also ranked the Top 7 Best DIY 3D scanners for those who are more DIY-inclined.
+- We have also ranked the best DIY 3D scanners

 - We also have a guide to the best 3D scanning apps for your smartphone.

 3D scanning includes several different technologies, such as Structured Light scanning and Laser Triangulation, as well as varying across types of scanner such as stationary and handheld 3D scanners.

 Other forms of 3D scanning include photogrammetry, which even fairly basic smartphones can now do to a certain level.
-This involves taking a large number of individual photos of a stationary object, each at slightly different angles, and then collating them all together to create an accurate 3D model.
+This involves taking a large number of individual photos of a stationary object, each at slightly different angles, and then collating them together to create an accurate 3D model.

 3D scanning makes for far more efficient 3D fabricating and iterating.
 They can both quickly create digitized versions of objects, and scan existing objects to act as quality control for whether they are perfectly precise or if they need to be fixed in a future iteration.